Lots to report and hardly a moment to catch breath so far this year to be honest.

 I’ll start with the progress of The Myths and Legends of King Arthur and The Knights of the Round Table.

-Very shortly a Pledge Music site will be live with loads of stuff up for grabs to help make the new recording possible which will be 80 minutes long and will have all the original music re–recorded plus the five new pieces.
+A Pledge Music site is now live with loads of stuff up for grabs to help make the new recording possible which will be 80 minutes long and will have all the original music re–recorded plus the five new pieces.
 The Orion Orchestra are booked as are the English Rock Ensemble and the English Chamber Choir.
 Guy Protheroe conducting and with the exception of Matt Pegg replacing Lee Pomeroy on bass, the team is the same as those who recorded Journey with me and indeed, the same as the one that toured Journey in the UK in 2014.
 I am truly excited about this as so many people asked me on the Journey tour if “Arthur” was next, and now I can say it is!
 The plan is for the release date to be on June 19th, which is the same day as the O2 performance which we are all looking forward to greatly.

 In the meantime it’s flat out at the moment with orchestrations, musical templates, rehearsals and tons of coordination!